drachenwald/autobaelfyr/_issues/2022-12/100-cheese-for-a-princess.md

 The cheese is removed from the press, and the cheesecloth is removed from the cheese.
 It goes back in the press, upside down, just to smooth it out a little.
 The top is a little wrinkled from where the cloth was pressed into it.

-### Day 4, noonish

-After five hours or so, it comes out of the press for the last time.
-At this point, the two liters of milk (which weighed roughly 2 kg) have turned into a cheese which weighs 333 gm.

 <div style="text-align: center;">
   <figure class="figure">
     <img src="/baelfyr/2022-12/cheese/cfp11.jpg"
       class="figure-img rounded"
       alt="A little cake of cheese!
 Not cheesecake.">
-    <figcaption class="figure-caption text-center">Day 4, noonish</figcaption>
+    <figcaption class="figure-caption text-center">Day 4, morning</figcaption>
   </figure>
 </div>

+### Day 4, noonish

+After five hours or so, it comes out of the press for the last time.
+At this point, the two liters of milk (which weighed roughly 2 kg) have turned into a cheese which weighs 333 gm.

 I splashed it with some balsamic vinegar, because I felt like it, and placed it on a rack to dry.
 There's a screen mesh cover which goes over it, too.

-### Day 12

 <div style="text-align: center;">
   <figure class="figure">
     <img src="/baelfyr/2022-12/cheese/cfp12.jpg"
       class="figure-img rounded"
       alt="Now the cheese kind of looks like a scone?">
-    <figcaption class="figure-caption text-center">Day 12</figcaption>
+    <figcaption class="figure-caption text-center">Day 4, noonish</figcaption>
   </figure>
 </div>

+### Day 12

 The cheese had been aging for not quite two weeks.
 I cut it in half, to check on the progress and was satisified with the result.
 At this point, it was wrapped in parchment paper and moved to the fridge.

-### Day 27 or so

-The final result was given to the Princess to use as she wishes.

 <div style="text-align: center;">
   <figure class="figure">
     <img src="/baelfyr/2022-12/cheese/cfp13.jpg"
       class="figure-img rounded"
       alt="The final result - a perfect block of cheese, sliced in half">
-    <figcaption class="figure-caption text-center">Day 27</figcaption>
+    <figcaption class="figure-caption text-center">Day 12</figcaption>
   </figure>
 </div>

+### Day 27 or so

+The final result was given to the Princess to use as she wishes.

 ### Bibliography